incfly/envoy-retry/readme.md

 This repo demonstrates how Envoy retries and outlier detection behave in real practice.

+## TL;DR

+- Show you how to verify the retry and outlier detection via some stats and logging.
+- Istio by default retries on the application code 503, because of retriable-code: 503 is configured.
+- TODO:

+outlier detection confirmation
+Relationship of outlier detection and retry retry only use the healthy ep and failed results affecting outlier detection?;
+single endpoint panic mode; gateway different endpoint exp;
+Istio DR config.

 ## Configuration

 The high level structure of the repo: